zroupas/zroupas.github.io/_posts/2019-12-13-local-ca-setup.markdown

 {% endhighlight %}

 {% highlight shell %}
-$ openssl req -new -out wildcard.homelan.prv.csr -key wildcard.homelan.prv.key -config opensslsan.cnf
+openssl req -new -out wildcard.homelab.home.csr \
+-key wildcard.homelab.home.key \
+-config opensslsan.cnf
 {% endhighlight %}

 After the previous command 2 more files are added to our folder, the request (csr) and private key (key) for our self signed certificate.